- 41% of a company’s total supply chain costs originate from the last mile

 Build, repurpose, or rent?
 Each business has a different cost structure and customer base, and the flexibility of micro-fulfillment offers a solution for most circumstances.
 Renting space for a season allows you to handle the holiday rush or a new product launch without falling behind.
 Converting existing space is also a low-cost way to beef up your distribution for either the near or far-term.

 It’s important to find a space that enables fulfillment to a wide customer base, or you won’t get sufficient value from an MFC.
 Though cheaper than traditional warehouses, estimates to build a fully automated MFC sits around $1 million.
 If you have access to existing space you can retool, costs will obviously be a fraction of that.
-If you rent, compact MFCs incur less overhead which allows for cheaper rental leases and fewer fees.
+If you rent, compact MFCs incur less overhead, allowing cheaper rental leases and fewer fees.
 Most providers allow you to mix and match services to fit your budget, as well as offer discounts on shipping rates to help ensure your fulfillment is cost-effective.

 If you’d like help finding MFC fulfillment partners, just ask our shipping experts at no charge.